-- Arithmetic is performed by: - converting a string to an integer (if possible), - o performing an integer operation, - \circ and converting the integer result back to a string. - bash performs these steps with shell-command operator \$((expression)).
+- Arithmetic requires integers, 3 + 7, not strings, "3" + "17". - Arithmetic is performed by: - \circ converting a string to an integer (if possible), - o performing an integer operation, - \circ and converting the integer result back to a string.

+• bash performs these steps with shell-command operator \$((expression)).